As we count down to Spring Break, here’s a list of a few awesome places to travel to…enjoy!

 Do a little historical site seeing and check out President LBJ’s Texas White House or his birthplace in Johnson City.
 The Sauer-Beckmann Living History Farm is a fun place to interact with with docents that tend to it.
-And then there is our newest favorite children’s museum to open recently, the Science Mill.
+And then there is our family’s favorite, the children’s museum, the Science Mill,

 UNIQUE MUST DO: Pie Happy Hour at the Bluebonnet Cafe in Marble Falls.

 Fun Places to Visit in Texas: Dallas/Fort Worth

 Two more big cities in Texas filled with fun activities, events and food, there are more ideas of things to do here than I can list in one article.
 So we will mention just a few of our favorites from both of these cities.
 It is completely doable to visit both cities in one week and we recommend that you try.
 Dallas and Fort Worth are vastly different and offer different experiences.